 Conclusion

-We hope you read and understand What is Employee Code of Conduct and how to craft one.
+We hope you read and understand What the Employee Code of Conduct is and how to craft one.
 It is crucial for guiding employees on expected behaviour and ethical practices within an organisation.
 It helps in creating a respectful, inclusive, and productive workplace environment.
-Setting clear standards and expectations supports employees in making ethical decisions and, protects the company's reputation and minimises legal risks.
+Setting clear standards and expectations supports employees in making ethical decisions, protects the company's reputation and minimises legal risks.

 Are you interested in learning more about Leadership and Management Skills?
 Sign up for our Professional Consulting Training now!